MicrosoftDocs/bot-docs/articles/includes/telemetry-javascript-enabling-disabling-activity-event-personal-information-logging.md

 ### Enabling or disabling Activity logging

-By default, the `TelemetryInitializerMiddleware` will use the `TelemetryLoggerMiddleware` to log telemetry when your bot sends / receives activities.
+By default, the `TelemetryInitializerMiddleware` will use the `TelemetryLoggerMiddleware` to log telemetry when your bot sends or receives activities.
 Activity logging creates custom event logs in your Application Insights resource.
 If you wish, you can disable activity event logging by setting  `logActivityTelemetry` to false on the `TelemetryInitializerMiddleware` when registering it in **index.js**.

 The following code snippet comes from sample `21.corebot-app-insights`, and shows the call to `TelemetryInitializerMiddleware`: